RF-ERP Preliminary Exercises

 • At a scheduled time (whether once or multiple times a day), do/read/look at something triggering for a moment — as little time as it takes to do/read/look at it — and then move on without ruminating.

-• Another way to do this is to set reminders throughout the day to bring the obsession to mind.
+• In ‘Pure O’ cases, another way to do this is to set reminders throughout the day to bring the obsession to mind.

-• As always, address any of the problems discussed here and here that are getting in the way.
+• As always, address any of the problems discussed here and here, as well as any justifications, that are getting in the way.

 Exercise 4: Exposure and Response Prevention with an Ongoing Trigger